 Whatever type of wedding reception you decide to throw, you’ll need to serve your guests some food.
 You can go the traditional route of hosting a cocktail hour followed by a sit-down dinner reception.
 You can put out a massive buffet with endless options to choose from.

 Or, you can choose a more unconventional route and throw a wedding cocktail reception instead.

-If you pull it off right, a cocktail hour can be just as fun (and beautiful) as a classic-style wedding.
-But it definitely takes some work.
-Let us show you how to host a memorable cocktail reception!
+If you pull it off right, a cocktail hour reception can be as beautiful and even more fun than a classic-style wedding.
+It’s also super easy to do!

-Cocktail receptions are anything but traditional.
-Different types of food are set up in stations around the room.
-Waiters and waitresses pass hors d’oeuvres.
-There’s no need to wait in a buffet line or wait for your sit-down dinner to be served.
+Your guests can mix and mingle with a combo of food stations set up around the room and wait staff passing trays of hors d’oeuvres.
+And they can do that without ever having to wait in a buffet line or wait for their sit-down dinner to be served.

-At a cocktail reception, guests can help themselves as they please.
-And that can make your wedding feel like a festive night out.
+At a cocktail reception, guests can help themselves to food as they please, making your wedding feel like a festive night out.

-With fewer tables in the room, you can also fit more people into small spaces.
-Instead of having to rent a ballroom or catering hall, you can choose from a wide variety of non-traditional wedding venues.
+With cocktail tables instead of big round dinner tables, you can also fit more people into small spaces.
+Instead of a ballroom or catering hall rental, you can choose from a wide variety of non-traditional wedding venues.